arnabdatta/sap-angular-odata/README.md

 # SapAngularOdata

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.5.

 ## Steps to use it with SAP On premise systems

-Host your own SAP on premise (SAP ASE) or any other on premise system connect the BTP account with the SAP on premise system with cloud connector Create destination
+- Host your own SAP on premise (SAP ASE) or any other on premise system
+- Connect the BTP account with the SAP on premise system with cloud connector
+- Create destination
-Use the GitHub example with XSUAA service and SAP Approuter
+- Use the GitHub example with XSUAA service and SAP Approuter

 ## Deployement